Create

 Fill in the repository, tag and container port.

-Click the Create button to create the container object.
+After filling the form, click the Create button to create the container object.

 This does not create the actual Docker container yet.